 127 Sisters Hill Road, Stanfordville, NY 12581

+Sign up to receive our newsletters.
 Find delightful weekly notes from Farmer Dave and the apprentices.
 Check here often to find each week's newsletter, or look back at previous seasons to find recipes, farms notes, and more!
 Interested in contributing to the newsletter?
-Email us at email@example.com and learn how you can get involved!
+Email us at firstname.lastname@example.org and learn how you can get involved!

 I know many of you like to hear how we do things on the farm and what a typical